eddyzags/poktroll/docusaurus/docs/operate/configs/relayminer_config.md

 _`Optional`_

-Configures a `forward` server to send request to a supplier based on a specified service name.
+Configures a `forward` server to send request to a supplier for a given service name.
 It is intended for operational use only (e.g., a relayminer operator may need to send requests to suppliers to verify the correctness of their responses going through the relayminer proxy).
-Requests forwarded via this endpoint bypass the meter and session manager mechanisms.
+Requests forwarded via this endpoint bypass the miner and session manager mechanisms.
 To prevent misuse by unauthorized users, this endpoint requires authentication.
 A token can be defined using a 32 bytes hexadecimal